1. Simmer Fragrant Fruit and Spices

 Essential oils are totally natural compounds extracted from parts of plants, flowers, and trees.
 They have been used throughout history for their medicinal and therapeutic benefits.
 Most essential oils have anti-microbial properties so they help purify the air while I'm enjoying their nice aroma.
-They can be found at health food stores, Amazon, dōTERRA, Mountain Rose Herbs, and many other websites.
+They can be found at health food stores, Amazon, and Mountain Rose Herbs.
 Don't mistake them for fragrance oils, which most likely contain narly chemicals.

 To simmer essential oils, I add a few drops to a pot of boiling water.
 They are very concentrated so a little goes a long way.
 My favorite essential oil scents are orange, lemon, lime, grapefruit, vanilla absolute, cinnamon, and peppermint.
 Use one essential oil by itself or blend them to create a unique scent!

 3. Refill Plug-In Air Freshener with Essential Oils

 After I saw this tutorial, I had to try it.
 It's not as simple as it looks.
 It was so hard to get the plastic thingie off that holds the wick (the cigarette looking thing that soaks up the oil).
 I had to pry it with a tiny little screw driver.
 Finally it popped off, spraying chemical-laden fragrance oil all over the place.
 The whole process left my kitchen smelling exactly like what I was trying to avoid.
 It's a week later and I can still smell whiffs of Bath & Body Works Eucalyptus Mint Oil.
 Boo.

 I filled the bulb with 1/3 essential oil and 2/3 distilled water like the website recommended.
 The scent was hardly noticeable and the water evaporated so quickly, it was gone in a couple of days.
 With all the work involved and having to deal with the nasty fragrance oil, this is my least favorite idea of the bunch.